 Likewise, if we consider a Clifford channel $\Phi$ and proper reference frames $F$ and $F'$ such that

 then the corresponding symbol reads

 it acts as a Markov mapping defined by probabilistic affine Boolean circuit.

-When considering post-processing tasks, it is not always possible to choose a frame that makes it linear.
+When considering post-processing tasks, it is not always possible to choose a frame that makes it proper, i.e. having only linear part in the expansion.
 Indeed, suppose that $\Pi$ is a stabilizer projection and $\braD{\Pi^F}$ has a non-linear quadratic form expansion.
 Considered as a map with zero output qubits, one cannot choose a reference frame $F'$ on the output that makes it into a linear form expansion.
-More generally, if $\Phi$ is a trace-decreasing Clifford channel (see \cref{appendix:trace-decreasing_channels}) with a chosen reference frame $F$ on the input, sometimes one cannot choose a proper reference frame $F'$ on the output that makes $\Phi^{F\to F'}$ into a linear form expansion.
+More generally, if $\Phi$ is a trace-decreasing Clifford channel (see \hyperref[appendix:trace-decreasing_channels]{Appendix~C}) with a chosen reference frame $F$ on the input, sometimes one cannot choose a proper reference frame $F'$ on the output that makes $\Phi^{F\to F'}$ into a linear form expansion.
 Fortunately, it is not crucial to consider post-processing for weak simulation using quasiprobability models.